organicsmarthome/OSHv4/README.md

 If you have licensed this product under the GPL, please see the LICENSE file for more information and the GPL version.

+The adapted version of jMetal is licensed under the LGPL as the original version of jMetal 4.5.